 By Hussaini Hamangabdo, Yola

-Adamawa State University, (ADSU) Mubi, is set to graduates 11,650 graduands ten years after the institution was invaded by insurgents.
+Adamawa State University (ADSU), Mubi, is set to graduate 11,650 students since 2014, 10 years after academic sessions were disrupted by activities of insurgents.

-The Vice Chancellor, Prof. Kaletapwa Farauta, spoke during a pre-convocation briefing Friday said that, 10,771 undergraduate and 1079 postgraduates, would be at the convocation ceremony Saturday, the third in series since inception of the institution.
+The vice chancellor, Prof. Kaletapwa Farauta, disclosed this during a pre-convocation briefing yesterday in Mubi, saying 10,771 undergraduate and 1079 postgraduates, would be graduated in the third series since inception of the institution.

-Farauta, pointed out that, the University would also confer various degree and certificate to 11,625 deserving graduands, who were found worthy in character and learning.
+He pointed out the university would also confer various degrees and certificates on 11,625 deserving graduands, who were found worthy in character and learning.

-On the staff welfare, 46 academic staff were sponsored for PhD, studies,16 embarked on M.Sc, 47 got approval for diploma and over 100 were sponsored to attend International and local conferences.
+On the staff welfare, he said 46 academic staff were sponsored for Ph.
+D studies, 16 embarked on M.Sc, 47 got approval for Diploma and over 100 were sponsored to attend International and local conferences.